 Next time you are out and about, please keep an eye open for the rich variety of local church architecture.
-A picture of each parish church appears amongst the thousand photos in the Society's book, The Hundred prominent place, whilst a few are somewhat off the beaten track, for example in Broxted and Thaxted.
+A picture of each parish church appears amongst the thousand photos in Society's book, The Hundred Introduction.
+An available in tourist information centres and libraries.